Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Storage Tiering Cuts Costs Because 70%+ of Data is Cold

 As data grows, data storage costs grow.
 It is easy to think the solution is more efficient storage.
 Or simply buy more storage.
 But data management is the real solation.
 Typically over 70% of data is cold and has not been accessed in months, yet it sits on expensive storage hardware or cloud infrastructure and consumes the same backup resources as hot data.
-As a result, data storage costs are rising, backup times are slowing, disaster recovery (DR) is unreliable, and the sheer bulk of this data makes it difficult to leverage newer options like Flash and Cloud.

 Data Tiering Was Initially Used within a Storage Array

-Data Tiering was initially a technique used by storage systems to reduce the cost of data storage by tiering cold data within the storage array to cheaper but less performant options – for example, moving data that has not been touched in a year or more from an expensive Flash tier to a low-cost SATA disk tier.
+Data Tiering was initially a technique used by storage systems to reduce the cost of data storage by tiering cold data within the storage array to cheaper but less performant options.
+For example, moving data that has not been touched in a year or more from an expensive Flash tier to a low-cost SATA disk tier.

 Typical storage tiers within a storage array or on-premises storage device include: